Kira-Pilot/sms_app/README.md

 Click [here](https://www.twilio.com/api) to learn more about Twilio's API.

 ##Motivation
 This project originally constituted the technical pre-work necessary to enroll in Startup Institute's Web Development course.
-The motivation behind this work is to get a better understanding of Ruby on Rails architecture, and to provide an assessment of a student's technical ability to:
+The motivation behind this work was to get a better understanding of Ruby on Rails architecture, and to provide an assessment of a student's technical ability to:
 * effectively use a RESTful API
 * build a user-focused web application
 * host a web app on the internet